-- C. Contribution Eligibility You are eligible to make a regular contribution to your Roth IRA, regardless of your age, if you have compensation and your MAGI is below the maximum threshold.
+- C. Contribution Eligibility You are eligible to make a regular contribution to your Roth IRA, regardless of your age, if you have compensation for the taxable year for which the contribution is made and your MAGI is below the maximum threshold.
 Your Roth IRA contribution is not limited by your participation in an employer-sponsored retirement plan, other than a Traditional IRA. - D. Catch-Up Contributions If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your Roth IRA.
-The maximum additional contribution is \$1,000 per year. - E. Nonforfeitability Your interest in your Roth IRA is nonforfeitable. - F. Eligible Trustees The trustee of your Roth IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets The assets of your Roth IRA cannot be commingled with other property except in a common trust fund or common investment fund. - H. Life Insurance No portion of your Roth IRA may be invested in life insurance contracts. - I. Collectibles You may not invest the assets of your Roth IRA in collectibles (within the meaning of IRC Sec.
+The maximum additional contribution is \$1,000 per year.
+This amount is subject to possible cost-of-living adjustments each year beginning in tax year 2024. - E. Nonforfeitability Your interest in your Roth IRA is nonforfeitable. - F. Eligible Trustees The trustee of your Roth IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets The assets of your Roth IRA cannot be commingled with other property except in a common trust fund or common investment fund. - H. Life Insurance No portion of your Roth IRA may be invested in life insurance contracts. - I. Collectibles You may not invest the assets of your Roth IRA in collectibles (within the meaning of IRC Sec.
 408(m)).
 A collectible is defined as any work of art, rug or antique, metal or gem, stamp or coin, alcoholic beverage, or other tangible personal property specified by the Internal Revenue Service (IRS).
 However, specially minted United States gold and silver coins, and certain state-issued coins are permissible investments.
 Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in IRC Sec.
-408(m)(3)) are also permitted as Roth IRA investments. - J. Beneficiary Payouts Your designated beneficiary is determined based on the beneficiaries designated as of the date of your death, who remain your beneficiaries as of September 30 of the year following the year of your death.
-The entire amount remaining in your account will, at the election of your designated beneficiaries, either - 1. be distributed by December 31 of the year containing the fifth anniversary of your death, or - 2. be distributed over the remaining life expectancy of your designated beneficiaries.
+408(m)(3)) are also permitted as Roth IRA investments. - J. Beneficiary Distributions Upon your death, your beneficiaries are required to take distributions according to IRC Sec.
+401(a)(9) and Treasury Regulation 1.408-8.
+These requirements are described below. - Death of Roth IRA Owner Before January 1, 2020 Your designated beneficiary is determined based on the beneficiaries designated as of the date of your death, who remain your beneficiaries as of September 30 of the year following the year of your death.
+The entire amount remaining in your account will, at the election of your designated beneficiaries, either - (a) be distributed by December 31 of the year containing the fifth anniversary of your death, or - (b) be distributed over the remaining life expectancy of your designated beneficiaries.